 , main

-clearly mapped to development, staging/UAT, and production environments,
+branches; each clearly mapped to development, staging/UAT, and production environments, respectively.

 Long-lived branches serve stable deployment environments, whereas short-lived branches facilitate isolated, manageable feature development and bug fixes, using clear naming conventions for optimal traceability.